Superboy and the Ravers: Plot

-During an altercation with some Khundians who have repeatedly violated the rules of the Event Horizon, Marx revokes their passes; when one of them says that sending them back would be like signing their death warrants, Marx shows no remorse in taking them, saying, "I am prepared to face the consequences of my actions, prepare to face yours", showing that he will take the pass from anyone that violates the rules of the Event Horizon if they cross him, even if it means that they return to their homes and face death.
+During an altercation with some Khundians who have repeatedly violated the rules of the Event Horizon, Marx revokes their passes.
+When one of them says that sending them back would be like signing their death warrants, Marx shows no remorse in taking them.
+He says, "I am prepared to face the consequences of my actions, prepare to face yours", showing that he will take the pass from anyone that violates the rules of the Event Horizon if they cross him, even if it means that they return to their homes and face death.
 It is also revealed that the Event Horizon is on the run from the Darkstars.

 The Ravers group played vital parts in the limited series Genesis.
 The teleportation abilities the group were able to utilize were vital for the collected heroes of Earth.
 They also provided muscle during the battle against the forces of Darkseid and the simultaneous trip into the Source Wall, a battle in which Kaliber lost his vision after seeing the Source directly.

 On a trip to Metropolis, they confront the villain Metallo.
 After his defeat, his enormous, metallic fists remained behind.
 The group converts them into housing for the needy.

 Tensions arise in the group when Sparx discovers she cannot handle Hero Cruz's homosexuality.

 The long-lived sentient canine Rex the Wonder Dog made several appearances in the book, associated with his new 'owner', Hero Cruz.